 - The defendant’s alcohol concentration was not above 0.15 at any time within three hours after driving or being in actual physical control of any moving vehicle from alcohol consumed before such driving or being in control ended (meaning if the test result is 0.15 or more, you are statutorily prohibited from entering a nolo plea to a Georgia DUI).

-- The judge has reviewed the defendant’s driving records that are on file with the Department of Driver Services.
+- The judge reviewed the defendant’s driving records with the Department of Driver Services.

-A nolo contendere plea will also appear on your driver’s history AND your criminal history.
+A nolo contendere plea will also appear on your driver’s and criminal histories.
 A nolo contendere plea will always be on your complete driver’s history and criminal history -FOREVER, and will not simply drop off your history.
 An expungement of your DUI case is not available if you enter a nolo plea to DUI.

-For more information about where we defend DUI cases in Georgia, click here: Where we go to defend your DUI
+For more information about where we defend DUI cases in Georgia, click here: Where we go to protect your DUI.

 How our skilled Georgia DUI attorneys build a successful DUI defense:

 To build a strong defense in your Georgia DUI case, our Georgia DUI lawyers start by learning everything possible from the information you present.
-Based on this core information, he or she can find more evidence by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
-This determination is the basis for a strong drunken driving defense in Georgia.
-We have our own in-house investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Based on this core information, they can find more evidence by using specialized resources as needed to determine if your arrest’s testing and other details were accurate and legal.
+This determination is the basis for a solid drunken driving defense in Georgia.
+Our in-house investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build the best DUI defense in your case.
-Our Georgia DUI lawyers analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to best conduct administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we have covered all the bases in defending your Georgia DUI.
+Our Georgia DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
+Our team approach effectively ensures we have covered all the bases in defending your Georgia DUI.

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases in Georgia are one of the most serious cases that are prosecuted in Probate Court, Recorder’s Court, Municipal Court, or State Court.
+DUI cases in Georgia are among the most severe cases prosecuted in Probate Court, Recorder’s Court, Municipal Court, or State Court.
 Even if you think you are guilty and may not want to fight your Georgia DUI case all the way, there are matters that a skilled Georgia DUI lawyer is better able to handle than someone representing him or herself.
-Here are some reasons why you may consider hiring our skilled Georgia DUI lawyers rather than representing yourself:
+Here are some reasons why you may consider hiring our experienced Georgia DUI lawyers rather than representing yourself:

-- You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea.
-If you have been arrested by a Georgia DUI Task Force or Georgia State Patrol Nighthawk trooper, you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the administrative license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until the administrative action is conducted properly.
+- You can jeopardize your driving privileges if you go to court and enter a guilty plea.
+If you have been arrested by a Georgia DUI Task Force or Georgia State Patrol Nighthawk trooper, you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the administrative license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until the administrative action is conducted correctly.

 - If your license or privilege to drive is administratively suspended for refusing the State’s chemical test from losing an administrative hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 Properly coordinating and handling the criminal case and the administrative license suspension action can improve your chances of being able to drive and avoid a DUI conviction.

-- Other charges in addition to your Georgia DUI charge may be more serious and carry more punishment than the DUI charge such as DUI Child Endangerment or Fleeing and Attempting to Elude.
+- Other charges, in addition to your Georgia DUI charge, may be more severe and carry more punishment than the DUI charge, such as DUI Child Endangerment or Fleeing and Attempting to Elude.

-- Sometimes the prosecutor may give a bad plea offer.
+- Sometimes, the prosecutor may give a lousy plea offer.
 Even if you decide not to contest your Georgia DUI case, an experienced DUI attorney who is familiar with Probate Court, Recorder’s Court, Municipal Court, State Court, or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and take your case to trial.

-- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
-You may inadvertently make incriminating statements that a prosecutor can use against you if you are not represented by an attorney.
+- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+You may inadvertently make incriminating statements that a prosecutor can use against you if an attorney does not represent you.

 Call our experienced Georgia DUI lawyers today: